-Stephen earned a Bachelor’s Degree in Commerce from Loyola College in Chennai, India and a diploma in Travel and Tourism.
+Stephen earned a Bachelor’s Degree in Commerce from Loyola College in Chennai, India, and a diploma in Travel and Tourism.
 His wife of fourteen years, Sheeba, also works for Global Volunteers as Assistant Volunteer Preparation Coordinator.
 They have two sons; Roshan Immanuel, who is eleven years old and in seventh grade, and Shaun Immanuel, who is 15 months old.
 Stephen says Global Volunteers gives him much satisfaction since he can be of service to underprivileged children.
 Stephen is respected and admired by our community partners in Kathmandu and is truly committed to the development of the community’s population.

 “Stephen is someone who goes out of his way to accommodate all team members.
 His heart is in the right place, and he is truly good at what he does.”Katie Imholte, business development director and alumni volunteer

 Stephen, what most motivates you in your work with Global Volunteers?

 “It gives me immense satisfaction to be able to serve the local communities while working for Global Volunteers.
 Especially the opportunity to serve disadvantaged children.
-Over the years, I have seen the very positive difference that Global Volunteers has made in my home community.
+Over the years, I have seen the positive difference that Global Volunteers has made in my home community.
 We have truly changed the lives of so many children.
 I am proud to be part of Global Volunteers, an organization that has touched the lives of hundreds of children in India and now in Nepal.”

 “I always love spending time with children.
 The smiles on the children’s faces make my day.
 Also, the opportunity to meet new people, to guide and share my culture and beliefs with all my volunteers.”

 What is best about a week or two of volunteer travel in Nepal?